claudia-cortese/REPLYPROJECT-775701/README.md

 ## METHODS

 Our work focused on the combination of both unsupervised and supervised learning techniques to effectively classify and evaluate image data.
+Before delving into feature extraction, algorithms adopted and training overview, let's set up the environment.

 #### Environment Setup
 This project was entirely created on Google Colab.
 If you'd like to use Google Colab, just run the following line at the beginning of the notebook to install the required libraries.